 More notable observations for a seller

-Takes time, effort and cost, to build the experience.
-The investment includes planning, development, acquiring people with certain skills-set and other assets.
-Typically, limited immediate gratification, similar to an Amazon (or other) marketplace.
+Takes time, effort, and cost, to build the experience.
+The investment includes planning, development, and acquiring people with certain skills-set and other assets.
+Typically, limited immediate gratification is similar to an Amazon (or other) marketplace.

 “With Shopify there is a greater focus on acquiring customers and loyalty, resulting in higher margins; rather than immediate gratification.”